DoNOF/DoNOF-Documentation/docs/input.rst

 Convergence criteria in NOF calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Fore more info see section 3 in arXiv:2004.xxxxx [physics.chem-ph] by Piris and Mitxelena
+For more info see section 3 in arXiv:2004.xxxxx [physics.chem-ph] by Piris and Mitxelena

 NTHRESHL:            Convergence of the Lagrange multipliers, THRESHL=10.0**(-NTHRESHL)